tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 # Whitehorn, northeast

-- Whitehorn is a diverse community with strong rental demand, especially among families.
-Its proximity to the CTrain and Peter Lougheed Centre makes it a desirable location for renters and homeowners alike.

-- **Strategy:** Buy-and-hold or multi-family rentals
-  - **Why:** Whitehorn’s proximity to the CTrain and Peter Lougheed Centre makes it a great area for buy-and-hold investments, especially for multi-family properties that attract working professionals and families.

 - **Nearby Amenities & Attractions:**
   - Whitehorn offers a range of amenities and attractions:
     - Village Square Leisure Centre: This recreational facility provides swimming pools, gyms, fitness programs, and a library.
     - Schools: There are several schools, such as Annie Gale Junior High and Colonel J. Fred Scott Elementary School.
     - Transportation: The Whitehorn LRT Station provides excellent access to downtown Calgary and other areas, and the community is close to major roadways like 52nd Street and McKnight Boulevard.
     - Shopping & Dining: Close to shopping centers like Sunridge Mall and local businesses, offering retail, grocery, and dining options​
   - Whitehorn is a diverse community with strong rental demand, especially among families.
 Its proximity to the CTrain and Peter Lougheed Centre makes it a desirable location for renters and homeowners alike.
+  - Working-class communities close to transit and employment hubs like the airport.
 ​
 - **When Were the Houses Commonly Built?**
   - Whitehorn was established in 1973, and most of the houses were built during the 1970s and 1980s, providing a mix of architectural styles common during that era​